Please review all components of the web page and the PRP User Manual to assist with your application process.

 Who is Eligible to Join the PRP Pilot?

 Attending providers are eligible to join the PRP Pilot.
-L&I defines attending providers as the primary provider (listed as an attending provider on a workers' compensation claim) treating a patient who has been injured on the job.
-You must treat at least one patient with a time-loss claim per year to be eligible for this pilot.
+L&I defines attending providers as the primary provider (listed as an attending provider on a workers' compensation claim) treating a worker.

 Attending providers who wish to join the PRP Pilot must meet the following eligibility criteria:

-- Have consistently (over the last six calendar months) met or exceeded high adoption measures in each of the Occupational Health Best Practices.
-Review the Best Practices and success criteria via tab above.
+- Have consistently (over a six-month period) met or exceeded high adoption measures in each of the occupational health best practices.

 - Have the ability to file the Report of Accident and Activity Prescription Form electronically through L&I’s online systems, and bill L&I electronically.

-- Have a Health Services Coordinator identified to support workers' compensation claims for patients you are treating.
-If you are a provider currently working within a Center of Occupational Health & Education (COHE), you have access to a Health Services Coordinator (HSC) to support your work.
+- Have a Health Services Coordinator identified to support workers' compensation claims for workers you are treating.
+If you are a provider currently working within a Center of Occupational Health & Education (COHE), you may have access to a Health Services Coordinator (HSC) to support your work.
 Please contact your COHE for more information.

 Still unsure if you can apply to join the PRP Pilot?
 Use this tool to see if you're eligible.
 Time estimate: 5 – 10 mins

 Health Service Coordinators

 If you're a Health Services Coordinator (HSC) supporting an attending provider who is participating for this pilot, you must:

 - Be fully onboarded, signed up to My L&I, and have received an L&I provider ID within 90 days of your attending provider’s PRP Pilot application approval.
 Time estimate: onboarding time varies from approx. 3-10 hours, and the full process can be completed within 30-35 days.

 - Adhere to identified HSC Standard Work.
 Review HSC minimum qualifications, measures, and standard work.